SJP Privacy notice

 • Training for our staff allows us to make them aware of how to handle information and how and when to report when something goes wrong.

-• Ways for us to access your information should something go wrong and our systems not work, including how we manage your information in event of an emergency or disaster.
+• Ensuring there are ways for us to access your information should something go wrong and our systems not work, including how we manage your information in event of an emergency or disaster.

 • Regular testing of our technology and processes including keeping up to date on the latest security updates (commonly called patches).